favour-nerrise/xGW-GAT/README.md

 # xGW-GAT

 This repository is the official implementation of `xGW-GAT`, an explainable, graph attention network for n-ary, transductive, classification tasks for functional brain connectomes and gait impairment severity.
 Our associated paper, **"An Explainable Geometric-Weighted Graph Attention Network for Identifying Functional Networks Associated with Gait Impairment"** has been accepted to MICCAI 2023 and is supported by the MICCAI 2023 STAR award.
-Check out our [preprint on arXiv](https://arxiv.org/abs/2307.13108) *(publication coming soon)*!
+Check out our [paper]([https://arxiv.org/abs/2307.13108](https://link.springer.com/chapter/10.1007/978-3-031-43895-0_68)) and our [oral talk](https://youtu.be/ZqoIfHHcIXc)!

 Our pipeline of three modules:
 1) A stratified, learning-based sample selection method leveraging Riemannian metrics for connectome similarity comparisons